w3c/aria-at-app/docs/local-development.md

 Another way to log in as either a tester or admin, useful for quick testing and not requiring membership within any GitHub organizations or teams, is described below.

 1. Sign out and return to the home page.
 2. Add `?fakeRole=admin` to the URL bar and press enter.
-Alternatively use `?fakeRole=tester` to log in as a tester only.
+Alternatively use `?fakeRole=tester` to log in as a tester only or `?fakeRole=` to preview logging in without a role.
 3. Follow the sign in steps as normal.
 4. After signing in, your selected role will be used for the duration of your session.